Emily Grierson: Character

 Miss Emily is seen as a “hereditary obligation upon the town” in which she lived.
 The townspeople find themselves ostensibly looking after her following her father's death.
-She is often misunderstood as she is portrayed as incapable of being alone while also exhibiting a sense of authority over the town by disregarding the laws of which they live by -- not paying her taxes, not putting numbers on her mailbox for the federal mail service, refusing to disclose a reason to the druggist for her purchase of arsenic, and parading around town with Homer Barron.
+She is often misunderstood as she is portrayed as incapable of being alone while also exhibiting a sense of authority over the town by disregarding the laws by which they live -- not paying her taxes, not putting numbers on her mailbox for the federal mail service, refusing to disclose a reason to the druggist for her purchase of arsenic, and parading around town with Homer Barron.

 As new town leaders take over, they make unsuccessful attempts to get Emily to resume payments.
 When members of the Board of Aldermen pay her a visit, in the dusty and antiquated parlor, Emily reasserts the fact that she is not required to pay taxes in Jefferson and that the officials should talk to Colonel Sartoris about the matter.
 However, at that point he has been dead for almost a decade.
 She asks the family retainer, her black servant Tobe, to show the men out.